Railslide/subvenv/README.md

 =======

-Subvenv makes the creation of virtualenv-friendly Sublime Text 2/3 project files as easy as `subvenv --make-project`(or even skipping it by integrating it with Virtualenwrapper!).
+Subvenv makes the creation of virtualenv-friendly Sublime Text 2/3 project files as easy as `subvenv make_project`(or even skipping it by integrating it with Virtualenwrapper!).

 Create your virtualenv, run subvenv, and you're ready to code.

-**Bonus point**: besides saving you the time of manually creating a project files, it also makes linting plugins like [Anaconda](https://github.com/DamnWidget/anaconda) and [SublimePythonIDE](https://github.com/JulianEberius/SublimePythonIDE) working out of the box!
+Bonus point: besides saving you the time of manually creating a project files, it also makes linting plugins like [Anaconda](https://github.com/DamnWidget/anaconda) and [SublimePythonIDE](https://github.com/JulianEberius/SublimePythonIDE) work out of the box!

 Table of contents
 -----------------